 For most people, their home is a place of comfort and safety.
-But if we tell you that your home is probably not as safe as you think?
+But what if we tell you that your home is probably not as safe as you think?

 According to the United States Environmental Protection Agency (EPA), the concentration of pollutants in indoor air can be 2 to 5 times higher than in outdoor air.
 Moreover, the WHO tells that household air pollution is a major cause of chronic non-communicable diseases, like COPD, ischemic heart disease, lung cancer, and stroke, and kills an estimated 3.2 million people per year.